Paving a new path for abortion access in Minnesota

 Over time, however, abortion opponents have succeeded in chipping away at these rights, violating both the spirit and the letter of the law.

-The decisions around planning for our families are intimate and radiates through ever facet of our lives – from being able to obtain an education, leave an unhealthy relationship, grow in the workplace, build economic security, and more.
+The decisions around planning for our families are intimate and radiates through every facet of our lives – from being able to obtain an education, leave an unhealthy relationship, grow in the workplace, build economic security, and more.

 This is a big day for Gender Justice, and for everyone fighting for reproductive rights and justice.
 As attacks on access to safe, legal, essential reproductive health care sweep through many other states across the country, now is the time to respect our state constitution, respect women and equality, and protect all of our rights and freedoms.